JiriCagis/ZonkyLoansChecker/README.md

 # Zonky Loans Checker
 Terminal application periodically check new loans on the market company Zonky.
-Zonky is a Czech peer-to-peer online service that mediates online loans among people.
-For more information about working land you can visit [web](https://zonky.cz/).
+Company is a Czech peer-to-peer online service that mediates online loans among people.
+You can visit [web](https://zonky.cz/) for more information about working peer-to-peer land.
 Application show today added loans after start and it check every 5 minutes whether was add new loans on market.
 If market contains new loans after time interval, application print new items into terminal.

 ### Note: